 Build and Customize Your Website

-Before you start customizing your site, you might want to generate and install a child theme.
+But before you start customizing your site, I recommend that you install a child theme.

 Astra Pro Plugin